Unchained Ranger

 Hunter’s Ambush (Ex): The ranger can knock out a surprised target.
 Once per round, when the ranger makes a successful attack against an enemy that is denied its Dexterity bonus to AC and is unaware of the ranger’s presence, he can instantly drop the damaged enemy unconscious for 1d4 rounds.
 A successful Fortitude saving throw negates this effect (DC = 10 + ½ the ranger’s level + the ranger’s Wisdom modifier), and if the target is the ranger’s favored enemy, the DC for this saving throw increases by an amount equal to ½ the ranger’s favored enemy bonus (minimum +1).
 Creatures that are immune to sneak attacks are also immune to this ability, as are those with the improved uncanny dodge ability (unless the ranger’s class level exceeds their uncanny dodge levels by 4 more).
 A ranger cannot use this ability against the same creature more than once in a 24-hour period.
 The ranger must be at least 11th level to select this talent.

 Huntmaster: The ranger gains the benefits of Improved Hunter’s Bond, except that it only applies to the target of the ranger’s Quarry ability.
 This counts as having the Improved Hunter’s Bond feat for the purpose of qualifying for other feats.
-The ranger must be at least 9th level to select this talent, and must have chosen his allies for his hunter’s bond.
+The ranger must be at least 9th level to select this talent, and must have chosen his allies as his hunter’s bond.

 Improved Evasion* (Ex): The ranger’s agility in avoiding unusual attacks improves.
 This ability works like evasion, except that while the ranger still takes no damage on a successful Reflex saving throw against attacks, he henceforth takes only ½ damage on a failed save.
 This ability can be used only if the ranger is wearing light armor, medium armor, or no armor.
 The ranger does not gain the benefit of improved evasion if he is helpless.
 The ranger must be at least 12th level and have evasion to select this talent.